evolution/wordpress/docs/TUTORIAL-NEW.md

 Every Evolution site has three pre-configured "stages", environments with a specific purpose:

-* local - where all of your development should happen, such as installing or editing themes and plugins
+* **local** - where all of your development should happen, such as installing or editing themes and plugins
-* staging - where quality assurance and review of new features should happen
+* **staging** - where quality assurance and review of new features should happen
-* production - where your polished end product, the canonical "live site", should exist
+* **production** - where your polished end product, the canonical "live site", should exist

 ### Getting to know your local environment...

-Create a self-contained local environment for your site by running:
+Create a self-contained local environment for your site with vagrant.
+This may take several minutes to complete:

 	vagrant up